makandz/synduce/README.md

  * What is the problem you're trying to solve?
  * Is there any context required to understand **why** the application solves this problem?

 Sometimes using a command line interface is not so friendly.
 It can be very unintuitive to use or can be a very boring wall of text to look at.
 Our web application is a tool enabling you to interface with the Synduce application online with a much friendlier interface.
-You can write OCaml scripts in the built-in text editor or upload them.
-Once you are done, you can feed the scripts to Synduce and the application will run in the cloud.
-Once it has run it will return the log output, all in one click.
+You can write OCaml scripts in the built-in text editor.
+Once you are done, you can execute Synduce to begin synthesizing your code and the application will run in the cloud.
+Once it has run it will return the log output.
 Our product gives ease of mind to any user.
-They do not have to look at a command line and they have the convenience of running Synduce on the web.
+They do not have to look at a command line and they have the convenience of running Synduce online with the ability to create accounts as well.

 ## Key Features
  * Described the key features in the application that the user can access